ceetaro/Suitkaise/docs/xprocess/concept.md

 A comprehensive guide to understanding the core concepts and patterns of the Suitkaise multiprocessing engine.

+Note: This page focuses on API examples with brief explanations.
+For internal architecture and deeper behaviors, see `info.md`.

 ## Table of Contents

 1. [Basic Process Creation](#1-basic-process-creation)